comp110-lytle/comp110/site/exercises/simple-battleship.md

 **WARNING:** Autograding will very specifically be looking for _exactly_ the format of lines output shown above.
 You will not see the `$` at your command-line prompt in VSCode, you can ignore that part.
 Otherwise, when you run the program on your machine with the same inputs as above, your printed results should match exactly.

 ## Part 3.
-Checking User Input for Match
+Checking User Input for Match - 20 points

 Now that you have gathered your inputs from Part 1 and Part 2 and stored them as variables, your task is to check if the Player 2's guess is equivalent to the box where the ship is hidden (hint: _is equal to_).
 These checks will involve combining concepts you've learned in recent lessons: